nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 :information_source: **Note:** executes() checks if the GitHub username field of target person is empty.
 If it is empty an exception will be thrown.
 </div>

 Step 5.
-The `Model#openGithub()` method will be called and the githubProfile page associated to target address would be opened on the user's default browser using `java.awt.Desktop.getDesktop.browse(uri)`.
+The `Model#openGithub(Person)` method will be called and the githubProfile page associated to target contact would be opened on the user's default browser using `java.awt.Desktop.getDesktop.browse(uri)`.

 Step 6.
 A `CommandResult` indicating successful completion of the command will be returned.